 - Links with local church; puppet shows at Christmas and Easter

-- Christmas party, decorating of the tree, nativity for parents, magician- celebration and community involvement
+- Christmas party, decorating of the tree, singalong for parents, magician- celebration and community involvement

 - Shopping at Tesco – making lists, mathematics, involvement in the community